Azure/draft-classic/CONTRIBUTING.md

+# Contributing

+The Draft project accepts contributions via GitHub pull requests.
+This document outlines the process to help get your contribution accepted.

+## Reporting a Security Issue

 Most of the time, when you find a bug in Draft, it should be reported using GitHub issues.
 However, if you are reporting a security vulnerability, please email a report to one of the [core maintainers][owners] directly.
 This will give the maintainers a chance to try to fix the issue before it is exploited in the wild.